-In 2010, the 3rd-Year Studio started what we called the ‘(r)evolution’: a designed and built farm to complement the Studio’s educational program with a new lifestyle based on vernacular food sourcing and healthy eating habits.
+In 2010, the 3rd-year studio started what we called the ‘(r)evolution:’ a designed and built farm to complement the Studio’s educational program with a new lifestyle based on vernacular food sourcing and healthy eating habits.
 The students were challenged with the question: How should we eat, produce, and consume in a rural setting?
 After months of research and planning, they identified the Rural Studio Farm as the best tool to “walk the walk” of a local, sustainable food ecosystem.
 While the students recognized that it was impossible to produce all the required food on Rural Studio lands, the plan was to grow as much as possible and buy the remainder of the food from local farmers.
-Students’ work in subsequent years offers a model of sustainable growing strategies and passive architecture strategies for a region that has ceased to produce its own food, relies on processed edibles, and is, as a result, plagued by high obesity.
+Students’ work in subsequent years offers a model of small-scale sustainable growing strategies and passive architecture strategies for this region.

 2010 FALL SEMESTER